Nunzo52/First-Projecet/README.md

  "https://github.com/Nunzo52/Azure-Lab/blob/Linux/filebeat.yml"
  "https://github.com/Nunzo52/Azure-Lab/blob/Linux/metricbeat.config.yml"
  "https://github.com/Nunzo52/Azure-Lab/blob/Linux/metricbeat.yml"

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use
+The 'Jump-Box' Server helps restrict backend accross to the network to a single point of entry on a separate external IP address.
+The 'Jump-Box' server uses an 'Ansible' container to run the 'playbook.yml' files to configure new and existing servers on the network.
   - Machines Being Monitored
 - How to Use the Ansible Build